datasciencecampus/pprl_toolkit/README.md

 ![A diagram of the PPRL cloud architecture, with the secure enclave and key management services](https://github.com/datasciencecampus/pprl_toolkit/blob/main/assets/pprl_cloud_diagram.png?raw=true)

-> [!WARNING] The cloud demo requires you to set up one or more Google Cloud accounts with billing.
-The cost of running the demo should be very small, or within users' free quota.
-However, you should ensure that all resources are torn down after running the demo to avoid ongoing charges.

 The cloud demo uses a Google Cloud Platform (GCP) Confidential Space compute instance, which is a virtual machine (VM) using AMD [Secure Encrypted Virtualisation](https://www.amd.com/en/developer/sev.html) (AMD-SEV) technology to encrypt data in-memory.
 The Confidential Space VM can also provide cryptographically signed documents, called attestations, which the server can use to prove that it is running in a secure environment before gaining access to data.

 The cloud demo assigns four roles: two data-owning parties, a workload author, and a workload operator.
 These roles can be summarised as follows: